haukened/rr-dns/internal/dns/domain/00_domain.md

-# uDNS Domain Model
+# RR-DNS Domain Model

-This document defines the core domain entities used in uDNS.
+This document defines the core domain entities used in RR-DNS.
 These types are pure Go structures representing validated DNS data and responses, free of infrastructure, protocol, or side effects.
 They form the core contracts across the system and are designed to support CLEAN architecture and testability.

 ---